What the Future of Fintech Means for Banks

 On the other hand, fintech startups are quicker to adopt new security standards, such as setting up 2-FA and encrypting apps and websites.
 Even if there are loopholes in online transactions, the new generation of digital-savvy users is adept at patching them using simple tools such as VPNs, anti-spyware, and password managers.
 As such, while online-based financial services seem like they’d be less secure, this fast adoption actually keeps fintech platforms more secure.

 When it comes down to it, the sole reason banks are losing out to fintech is their inability to keep up with newer, digitally-focused banks.
-Because of this, it’s easy to lose the trust of the newer generations to fintechs.
+Because of this, it’s easy to lose the trust of the newer generations in fintechs.
 However, not all hope is lost for banks.

 A Matter of Merging